vpdb/server/README.md

 Contrarily to VPF and VPU that use a bulletin board solution with a downloads module, this was designed from scratch specifically for its purpose.
-It was also designed with the assumption that in VP10, there won't be any distinction between any table orientation anymore (FS vs Desktop).
+It was also designed with the assumption that in VP10, there won't be any distinction between table orientation anymore (FS vs Desktop).
 Additionally, night/day mods are assumed to become parameters detached from the individual tables as well.

 ### Data Structure